February 4, 2019 / Leave a comment

 Yes, it’s under Amanda Spielman.
 There’s a reaction: a gently growing acknowledgement that the metrics based assessment system s are ineffective.
 There is not yet the acknowledgment that they do massive damage to the learner and to schools as institutions.

 The other way in which obviously schools are being undermined is because they’re not sufficiently well funded, or there are massive discrepancies in the funding.
 Allocations that the same kinds of schools get in different parts of the country.
-If you wanted to design a system to undermine creative learning you’d be hard pressed to do something better than we’ve done by default.
+If you wanted to design a system to undermine creative learning you’d be hard pressed to better what we’ve done by default.

 Absolutely.
 We could talk about that for hours and hours.
 It’s heart breaking reading all the stuff about the degree of the cuts and the number of jobs lost and all that.
 It just feels like it’s such a betrayal somehow.